MayasaurusRex/Glaucoma-App/README.md

 ## Helpful links

-This project is an update/continuation of this project: https://github.com/cchriskeach/Glaucoma-App
+This repository is an update/continuation of this project: https://github.com/cchriskeach/Glaucoma-App

 Other helpful sources throughout the project:
 1. https://www.swift.org/getting-started/swiftui/